ros2/design/articles/151_node_to_participant_mapping.md

 Considering that a keyed topic will be used, in which the history depth apply for each key, only one `Publisher` per process will be needed.
 In that case, `unregister_instance` can be used for delete that key from the history (see [RTI Managing Data Instances](https://community.rti.com/static/documentation/connext-dds/5.2.3/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/Content/UsersManual/Managing_Data_Instances__Working_with_Ke.htm)).

-The configuration of the `Subscriber` QoS depends on how the data will be accessed later:
-- Polled using `Subscriber` read method when needed.
-- Listened and organized in a local cache.

-The second option allows better organization of this information (e.g.: in hash tables).
-In the first case, the QoS of the `Subscriber` should be:
+The QoS of the `Subscriber` should be:

 - Durability: Transient Local
 - History: Keep Last
 - History depth: 1
 - Reliability: Reliable

-In the second case, durability can be changed to `Volatile`.
+The subscriber could access data in two different ways:
+- Polled and accessed using `Subscriber` read method when needed.
+- Listened, accessed using subscriber take method and organized in a local cache.

+The second option allows better organization of this information (e.g.: in hash tables).

 #### Using USER_DATA and GROUP_DATA QoSPolicy